Anglo-Saxons Buildings

 The Anglo-Saxons did sometimes build with stone, although the overwhelming number of their structures were of wood.
 This post looks a little deeper into when and why stone (and brick) were used in their buildings.
 The broader context is about what was different about the period following the end of Roman rule in Britain that led to the collapse in use of stone, and then its gradual reappearance?
 Was it the traditional view that civilisation was replaced by barbarian tribes and economic decline, or was it something different?
 I do not look at Anglo-Saxon architectural features – that will be the subject of a future post.

-The best evidence of use of stone in the Anglo-Saxon period (first half of the fifth century to around 1100) is not from defences or secular buildings, but from over 400 minsters and in England with surviving stonework from the period.
+The best evidence of use of stone in the Anglo-Saxon period (first half of the fifth century to around 1100) is not from defences or secular buildings, but from over 400 minsters and churches in England with surviving stonework from the period.
 Most of these buildings are from the middle and late Anglo-Saxon periods (650 to 1100).
-The evidence ranges from minor sections remaining within that were subsequently virtually completely demolished and rebuilt in later periods, to a few structures with substantial Anglo-Saxon elements, such as the tower of All ’ church, Earls Barton, the stair turret and parts of the tower, nave and choir of All ’, Brixworth, both in Northamptonshire, and St John’s, Escomb, Durham.
+The evidence ranges from minor sections remaining within churches that were subsequently virtually completely demolished and rebuilt in later periods, to a few structures with substantial Anglo-Saxon elements, such as the tower of All Saints’ church, Earls Barton, the stair turret and parts of the tower, nave and choir of All Saints’, Brixworth, both in Northamptonshire, and St John’s, Escomb, Durham.

 Pilaster stone strips, possibly imitating timber, around 970, All Saints church, Earls Barton, Northamptonshire